Nick O'Keeffe (1948 – 2021) (Joe's 1959 – 1964)

-Nick's wide and varied career began at the loading department at Unipart, Cowley, from which he moved to the Trustee Savings Bank at Oxford.
-He was unsettled there and soon moved into the book sales and marketing business where his keen observational skills and faultless eye for detail led to a successful career in the book trade.
+Nick's wide and varied career began at the sales department at Unipart, Cowley.
+He became a vary successful rep there and soon achieved a senior position in the South West of England region.
+He then moved to the Trustee Savings Bank at Oxford.
+He was unsettled there and soon moved into the book sales and marketing business where his keen observational skills and faultless eye for detail eventually led to a successful career in the book trade.

-In 1972 he married Valerie Buckett.
-This marriage was not a success and they soon parted.
-In 1985 he married Julie Breedon and they settled in Oxford where their first three children, Alex, Joe and Stephanie were born.
-In 1987 Nick's mother died and his father wanted to spend his declining years in Ireland near the place of his birth.
+In 1972 he married Valerie Buckett and they resided in Abingdon.
+Sadly after several years of marriage, they parted.
+In 1985 he married Julie Breedon and they settled in the ancient market town of Faringdon in the Vale of the White Horse, where their first three children, Alex, Joe and Stephanie were born.
+In 1987 Nick's mother died and with his father's health deteriorating, Nick and Julie decided to move the entire family to Ireland, close to Paddy's place of birth.
 So the whole family decamped to County Cork, and bought an old naval house in Adrigole on the Beara Peninsula.
 It was here that Julie and Nick's fourth child, Eddie, was born.
-Nick worked as a book collector and distributor, travelling around Ireland in a battered old Ford van.
-Sadly his father's health declined and the old gentleman had to move to a care home.
-In 1999, Nick's father died and the family moved back to the Oxford district and settled in the ancient market town of Farringdon in the Vale of the White Horse.
+Nick worked as a book collector and distributor, travelling around the South West of Ireland in a battered old Ford van.
+Sadly his father's health declined still further and the old gentleman had to move to The Mount Carmel Hospital and Home in Clonakilty.

 Nick joined the local amateur dramatic society where he met George Pulley, a private detective.
 George mentioned that he needed help in a difficult case.
 Being an enterprising fellow, Nick volunteered and went undercover as a cabbie to investigate a case of fraud within a taxi company.
 This led to the start of an exhilarating new career as a sleuth in the Oxford Detective Bureau.
 Nick told many stories of his escapades.
 There was one occasion when a lady client hired him to follow her husband who she suspected was having an affair.
 Nick followed the errant husband to a pub where he was found canoodling with another woman.
 He discretely phoned his client and told her the facts and, against his advice, she came storming in to the pub and caused a scene.
 Nick carefully left before the situation erupted.